 Insanity is a legal defense.
 A defendant cannot be convicted of a crime if:

-- he or she was legally insane, and
+- they were legally insane, and

 In short, insanity means the defendant lacked criminal responsibility.